AtteneriG/attenerig/README.md

 <a href="https://www.adoptaunkompi.com" target="_blank"><img src="./src/version_primario_logo.svg" width="70px"></a>
   <br />
- Kompi is a platform designed to connect people looking to adopt pets within the Spanish national territory.
+Kompi is an app designed to connect people who want to adopt pets in Spain.

- Developed by the Karmic Koala team as a final project of the EOI Front-End Programming and Web Design Course.
+Developed in two months by Karmic Koala team as final project in EOI Front-End Programming and Web Design department.
+My role was work as developer and graphic designer creating the visual identity and the web layout.

 HTML5 || CSS3 || JavaScript || Vue.js || Node.js || Git || Netlify || Firebase || Google Analytics
 <br />